pdimens/harpy/Modules/variants.md

     C-->E([generate reports])
 ```
 +++ :icon-file-directory: leviathan output
-The `harpy variants --leviathan` module creates a `Variants/leviathan` (or `leviathan-pop`) directory with the folder structure below. `sample1` and `sample2` are generic sample names for demonstration purposes.
+The `harpy variants --method leviathan` module creates a `Variants/leviathan` (or `leviathan-pop`) directory with the folder structure below. `sample1` and `sample2` are generic sample names for demonstration purposes.

 ```
 Variants/leviathan/